ixs/dss_cli/README.md

 the following tasks not available through the regular API are now available for automation/scripting:

+   * failover_task - Manage failover tasks/volumes.
+All replicated volumes
+     on a DSS filer are available for failover services on a virtual IP but need to be enabled.
+This function allows to do this.

+   * iscsi_target_access - Configure IP Access rules for iSCSI targets.

+   * iscsi_target_remove - Remove the iSCSI target declaration.

+   * lv_remove - Remove an (unused) logical volume from the storage server.

+   * nas_share_toggle_smb - Enable or disable SMB functionality for a share.

+   * volume_replication_mode - Volumes created through the web interface of through the API are by default created as replication sources.
+Before replication can be enabled in a failover configuration, the secondary volume needs to be configured as a replication destination.

    * volume_replication_remove - While the regular API offers the ability to add replication to an existing volume it is unable to remove the replication flag again.
 While replication is enabled, a volume cannot be removed.

-   * volume_replication_mode - Volumes created through the web interface of through the API are by default created as replication sources.
-Before replication can be enabled in a failover configuration, the secondary volume needs to be configured as a replication destination.
-   * create_volume_replication_task - After the volumes for replication have
+   * volume_replication_task_create - After the volumes for replication have
      been created, a replication task needs to be created to configure the actual synchronisation of data.

-   * iscsi_target_access - Configure IP Access rules for iSCSI targets.
-   * iscsi_target_remove - Remove an iSCSI target.
+   * volume_replication_task_remove - Remove a stopped volume replication
+     task.

+   * volume_replication_task_stop - Stop a running volume replication task.

 LICENSE
 =======